eesanoble/Arabic-Dialect-Classifier/README.md

 These words/ phrases are for the most part very sensible classifiers of their various dialects.
 A few things stand out:

  - Strangely laughing appears as a pretty strong negative coefficient for Nile Basin Arabic.
- - the negative coefficients are far stronger than the positive ones in Yemeni.
+ - The negative coefficients are far stronger than the positive ones in Yemeni.
- - The negative coefficeints in Yemeni Arabic are not Yemeni words, they are words used in all dialects.
+ - The negative coefficients in Yemeni Arabic are not Yemeni words, they are words used in all dialects.
 This supports the theory that the model has simply not seen enough Yemeni tweets to ascertain what makes it unique.

 ## Conclusions